Asthma Action Plan

 Situation 3: When your child gets worse

-- The cough and wheeze get worse
+- The cough and wheeze getting worse despite treatment

 - Difficulty in breathing with flaring around the nostrils